 Besides teaching students about family and consumer science topics, home economics teachers also notate student progress in the classroom.
 Some teachers also provide students with one-on-one counseling concerning life and career choices.
 Home economics teachers usually report to administrative staff members to discuss topics such as student test scores, student club activities and other teacher committee projects.

-From 2014-2024, the BLS predicted that career and technical education teachers, also known as vocational teachers, in general would experience a job growth rate of four percent; however, the growth rate can vary depending on the grade level taught.
-Open positions for career and technical education teachers at middle schools are expected to grow by six percent, while positions for teachers at secondary schools are not expected to grow over the 2014-2024 decade, according to the BLS.
+From 2018-2028, the BLS predicted that career and technical education teachers, also known as vocational teachers, in general would experience a job decline of one percent.
+Open positions for career and technical education teachers at middle schools are expected to grow by three percent, while positions for teachers at secondary schools will grow by two percent over the 2018-2028 decade, according to the BLS.

 Home Economics Teacher Education Requirements